susejreina/mvp-crm/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser

+## Database Setup

-## Database Seeding
+### Database Seeding & Migrations

-The project includes a comprehensive seeding system for development and testing.
+The project includes a comprehensive seeding and migration system for development and testing.

 ### Environment Configuration